NYNJ2017/EmoticonVector/README.md

 # EmoticonVector

-This file contains the six dimension vectors for emoticons.
+This repository contains the  file (EmoticonVector.pdf) for six dimension vectors for emoticons.